robsiegwart/pyBOM/README.md

 Output BOMs are placed in a subdirectory of your source folder called 'flattened' by default.
 Produced files in this folder include:
   - a full flat BOM (containing duplicate parts)
   - a grouped flat BOM (duplicate parts merged with QTY's summed)
-  - (optional) an ASCII tree representation of the BOM structure, when the `--plot` flag is used
+  - (optional) an ASCII tree representation of the BOM structure, when the `--tree` flag is used
   - (optional) a separate BOM for each supplier, when the `--supplier` flag is used

 ## Motivation